oskarwest/diabetic_retinopathy/README.md

-# diabetic_retinopathy
-Diabetic retinopathy clasification in fundus images using convolutional neuronal networks
+# Diabetic retinopathy clasification in fundus images using convolutional neuronal networks